 Possible side effects of potassium and magnesium supplements include:

-Nausea, vomiting, diarrhea, and abdominal discomfort.; take the medication with food or right after meals with a full glass of water or fruit juice.
+Nausea, vomiting, diarrhea, and abdominal discomfort.; take the medication with food or right after meals with a full glass of water.
 If these side effects continue, contact your doctor.
 If you take controlled-release tablets or capsules and experience severe vomiting or vomit blood and abdominal pain or swelling, stop taking the medication and contact your doctor right away.

 Black, tarry, or bloody stools (signs of stomach bleeding); contact your doctor right away.